 - December 18, 2013: Workshops on AB 217 – MASH Program and PBI Acceleration

-The CSI program administrators (PAs) are hosting two workshops on Wednesday December 18th at PG&E’s Pacific Energy Center in San Francisco.
-Specifically, the two items to be discussed at these workshops are: 1) proposed changes to the Performance Based Incentive (PBI) program and 2) the implementation of Assembly Bill 217 (Bradford, 2013) for the Multifamily Affordable Solar Housing (MASH) program.
-Your participation in person or by phone is welcome.
-Please note that these workshops will not discuss the implementation of or details about the other portions of the CSI program.
-An invitation to this workshop is available here, and a workshop agenda is forthcoming.
+The CSI program administrators (PAs) hosted two workshops on Wednesday December 18th at PG&E’s Pacific Energy Center in San Francisco.
+Specifically, the two items discussed at these workshops were: 1) proposed changes to the Performance Based Incentive (PBI) program and 2) the implementation of Assembly Bill 217 (Bradford, 2013) for the Multifamily Affordable Solar Housing (MASH) program.
+These workshops did not discuss the implementation of or details about the other portions of the CSI program.

 For planning purposes, please RSVP for in-person or phone participation by using Eventbrite at http://csiworkshopsdec18.eventbrite.com.
 The MASH portion of the workshop will run from 10:30 AM to Noon, and the PBI Acceleration discussion will take place from 1:30-3:30 PM.